tonikelope/coronapoker/modules/README.md

 # CoronaPoker 24.11 product modules

-This is the product Maven reactor.
-It builds the Swing and GDX executables and publishes them exclusively to `../target`.
-The only JAR kept at the repository root is `../coronaupdater.jar`, because the self-updater requires that location.
+This directory contains the Maven reactor for the CoronaPoker desktop application.
+The modules provide compile-time boundaries inside one product.
+The public build output is a single runnable JAR.

-## Physical source ownership
+## Source ownership

-- `coronapoker-core` owns game logic, networking, persistence and renderer-neutral presentation contracts under `coronapoker-core/src/main/java`.
+- `coronapoker-core` owns poker rules, hand progression, bots, networking, persistence, security and renderer-neutral presentation contracts.
-- `coronapoker-swing` owns the classic Swing frontend under `coronapoker-swing/src/main/java`.
-- `coronapoker-gdx` owns the complete libGDX frontend under `coronapoker-gdx/src/main/java`.
-- `coronapoker-assets` packages the shared resources from `../src/main/resources`; installable MOD packs remain external to the official JARs.
+- `coronapoker-assets` packages the resources stored in `../src/main/resources`.
+Installable MOD packs remain external to the official JAR.

-Product Java sources exist only in the three source modules.
-Architecture tests reject Java sources in the repository-root source tree, duplicate classes, frontend dependencies in the core and cross-frontend ownership violations.
+- `coronapoker-gdx` owns the desktop launcher, screens, table renderer, input, audio and operating-system integration.
+- `coronapoker-qa` verifies dependency direction, source ownership and product distribution rules.

+Each code module has its own `src/main/java` tree.
+This is stronger than using packages inside one source tree: Maven allows GDX to depend on the core while preventing the core from importing GDX.
+Product Java sources do not live in the repository-root `src/main/java` directory.

-Shared resources deliberately remain under `../src/main/resources`: they are product data, not another copy of Java code.
+Shared resources deliberately remain under `../src/main/resources`.
+They are product data, not a second Java source tree.

 ## Build